-- A. Have good English-language skills; - B. Be available for the duration of the Review Meeting; - C. Have no vested interest, either personal or national, in countries in the Country Group; - D. Have knowledge of internationally endorsed safety standards, regulatory practice, and nuclear safety issues (in order to be able to recognize important parts of the discussion); - E. Be able to summarize in writing succinctly and rapidly; - F. Be tactful; and, - G. Be willing to work extended hours during the Review Meeting.
+- A. Have good English-language skills; - B. Be available for the duration of the Review Meeting; - C. Have no vested interest, either personal or national, in countries in the Country Group; - D. Have knowledge of internationally endorsed safety standards, regulatory practice, and nuclear safety issues (in order to be able to recognize important parts of the discussion) - E. Be able to summarize in writing succinctly and rapidly; - F. Be sufficiently proficient in using word-processing tools to be able to modify Country Review Reports in real time during Country Group sessions; - G. Be tactful; and, - H. Be willing to work extended hours during the Review Meeting.